 |Gene mutations lead to point mutations and frameshift mutations: insertions and deletions||Chromosomal mutations lead to chromosomal abnormalities such as deletion, duplication, rearrangement and inversion of genes.|

-Stay tuned with BYJU’S for more detailed information about the genes and chromosomes.
+Stay tuned with BYJU’S for more detailed information about the genes and chromosomes and their differences.